Leather Vs. Non-Leather Bags - The Pros And Cons

 Leather bags tend to be more durable, which takes a long time to be really broken to the extent that you can’t use it any more, which can certainly save you some money in the long run and less consumption means less waste as well.

-Without any doubt, leather would beat most synthetic bags (of course here I am comparing the leather-like ones only) when it comes to the end of life, after all it’s something natural, which could returns to nature more easily.
+Without any doubt, leather would beat most synthetic bags (of course here I am comparing the leather-like ones only) when it comes to the end of life, after all it’s something natural, which could return to nature more easily.

-Photo by Ty Feague on Unsplash
+Photo by Ty Feague

 Leather comes from dead animals, no doubt.
 Many leather products might come from animals that were unethically bred, treated and slaughtered.
 I think, personally, only buying second hand leather goods could be slightly ethical (they’re already there) and eco-friendly (recycling is a good thing).
 While buying products that are specifically made from naturally dead animals on the road might lessen the ethical concern, however, those products aren’t widely available yet, they might also take longer time or are more expensive to produce.